Sidewalk Chalk Paint

 Turn your leftover, broken sidewalk chalk into this fun Sidewalk Chalk Paint!
 The kids will love using their imagination to paint pictures on the driveway.
-This quick and easy kids art and craft will keep them busy all day this summer!
+This quick and easy kids craft will keep them busy for hours this summer!

-In a large mixing bowl combine the water and corstarch then stir until it is smooth and there are now clumps left in this mixutre.
+In a large liquid measuring cup, combine the water and cornstarch.
+Stir until it is smooth and there are no clumps.

 Next, take one of your pieces of chalk and put it in a Ziploc bag.
 Seal the top then using a rolling pin or meat mallet smash the chalk until you have fine powder.